 Other health insurance options and their costs

-Besides the marketplace insurance plans, there are other health insurance coverage options.
+There are other health insurance coverage options besides marketplace insurance plans, too.
 There are plans available for purchase from private insurance providers, health care coverage you get from your job and even ways to continue your coverage if you are unemployed.

 Private health insurance